biagavirete/emporio-dashboard/README.md

 <br />

-<p align="center">:sparkles: **Bonus: while running the fake API you can see the products in the <a href="https://github.com/biagavirete/emporio_ecommerce">Empório da Cerveja</a> application, a beer ecommerce project built with React** :sparkles: </p>
+:sparkles: **Bonus: while running the fake API you can see the products in the <a href="https://github.com/biagavirete/emporio_ecommerce">Empório da Cerveja</a> application, a beer ecommerce project built with React** :sparkles:

 ## Getting started